 Normally, recycled plastic impact strength is lower than that of virgin resin.
 When glass and carbon fiber are compounded with resin, the impact strength is lower, while the load and wear strength is higher.

 When a new plastic part is in the design process, it’s important to think about what kind of force will be loaded onto the part, how big the force is, and the frequency of the force.
 For example, a hand-held electronic product can be dropped, so the product’s housing material should be PC or PC/ABS.
-PC has almost the highest impact strength of normal engineering plastic.
+PC plastic has almost the highest impact strength of normal engineering plastic.

 Weather Resistance and UV Resistance